-- R2-6.2.4 Prior to appointing an individual as MLRO, the CSP must seek the MFSA's prior written consent.
-The CSP shall formally propose the appointment to the MFSA after having conducted its own due diligence checks. - R2-6.2.5 Notwithstanding R2-6.2.1 to R2-6.1.4, where the Applicant is a natural person, such person shall himself be considered as being the MLRO, if the individual is applying as Under threshold Class A or Under threshold Class B CSP. - R2-6.2.6 Upon being granted approval by the MFSA, the CSP shall inform the FIAU of the appointment of the MLRO.
-In this regard, the MLRO will need to register with the FIAU website in order to upload the "MLRO Details sheet". - R2-6.2.7 The role of the MLRO is an onerous one and the CSP shall ensure that it is only accepted by individuals who fully understand the extent of responsibilities attached to the role.
-The Authority expects proposed MLROs to possess both relevant qualifications and experience in AML/CFT matters. - R2-6.2.8 The MLRO is responsible for the management and oversight of all aspects of the subject person's AML/CFT activities.
-This inter alia includes: - a) Being thoroughly familiar with the Act, the Prevention of Money Laundering Act, the Regulations made thereunder, as well as the Implementing Procedures and any guidance notes issued by the Financial Intelligence Analysis Unit.
-In this respect the MLRO must have the necessary qualifications and work experience; - b) Similarly ensuring that all staff is familiar with the relevant provisions of the applicable legislation, and that regular training is being given in this regard.
-Note is to be taken of training that has been carried out and records retained of the persons trained and when.
-Care should also be taken when new staff is recruited to ensure that they obtain the necessary training;
+- R2-6.2.4 Prior to appointing an individual as MLRO, the CSP must seek the MFSA's prior written consent, which shall be subject to the MFSA being satisfied that the MLRO is a fit and proper person.
+The CSP shall formally propose the appointment to the MFSA after having conducted its own due diligence checks and shall ensure that the MLRO continues to meet the standards of a fit and proper person and the standards expected by the MFSA under these Rules, on an ongoing basis. - R2-6.2.5 Upon being granted approval by the MFSA, the CSP shall inform the FIAU of the appointment of the MLRO.
+In this regard, the MLRO will need to register themselves as the entity's MLRO with the FIAU, through the FIAU's CASPAR platform on https://caspar.fiaumalta.org/. - R2-6.2.6 The role of the MLRO is an onerous one and the CSP shall ensure that it is only accepted by individuals who fully understand the extent of responsibilities attached to the role.
+While the Authority expects proposed MLROs to possess both relevant qualifications and experience in AML/CFT matters, the Authority may still consider applications where the proposed MLROs are able to demonstrate to the Authority's satisfaction that their experience on its own is sufficient. - R2-6.2.7 The MLRO shall have the responsibilities as outlined in the Implementing Procedures of the FIAU, as may be amended from time to time.
+In addition, the Authority expects the MLRO to be thoroughly familiar with the Act, the Prevention of Money Laundering Act, the Regulations made thereunder, as well as the Implementing Procedures (including any sector-specific Implementing Procedures) and any guidance notes issued by the FIAU.
+Other functions may be assigned to the individual acting as MLRO as long as these do not conflict with his responsibilities and obligations as MLRO and allow him to carry out the same in an independent and effective manner.